sirkotal/feup-cpd/README.md

 Since we were required to utilize C++, we decided to use Rust as the secondary programming language - its similarities to C++, alongside its superior memory safety and concurrency features, made it a rather interesting choice from our point of view.

 ## Algorithms Explanation

+### Simple Matrix Multiplication

+A simple matrix multiplication algorithm implementation was provided to us in C++ - we later decided to implement the second version of it in Rust.
+The algorithm itself consists in obtaining the result in the *i-th* row and *j-th* column of matrix C via the product of the elements in the *i-th* row of matrix A and the *j-th* column of matrix B.

+If we consider a square matrix with *n* lines and columns, the time complexity of this algorithm should be O(n<sup>3</sup>).

+### Line Matrix Multiplication

+This algorithm uses the one mentioned earlier as a basis, although with a key difference: the order of the second and third ```for``` loops is switched.

+## Performance Metrics

+## Results and Analysis

+## Conclusion